About the Camps

 Instructors

-Assistant instructors are veteran Model UN delegates who have competed and won awards at countless Model UN conferences such as Georgetown, Columbia University, Washington University in St. Louis, the University of Notre Dame, Boston College, New York University, the University of Illinois, the University of Miami, Georgia Tech, and Northwestern University as well as at international conferences in China, Germany, and Russia.
+Assistant instructors are highly experienced Model UN delegates who have earned top honors at premier collegiate-sponsored conferences, including Georgetown University, New York University, Columbia University, Washington University in St. Louis, the University of Notre Dame, Boston College, the University of Illinois, the University of Miami, Georgia Tech, and Northwestern University—along with international conferences in China, Germany, Japan, and Russia.
+They have also led and competed at regional high school conferences, frequently earning awards such as Best Delegate and contributing to Best Delegation results.

 Camp Details